- Why is it so hard to quit smoking?

 Telephone-based help to stop smoking

-All 50 states and the District of Columbia run some type of free, telephone-based program that links callers with trained counselors.
+All 50 states and the District of Columbia offer some type of free, telephone-based program that links callers with trained counselors.
 These specialists help plan a quit method that fits each person’s unique smoking pattern.
 People who use telephone counseling have twice the success rate in quitting smoking as those who don’t get this type of help.
 Help from a counselor can keep quitters from making many common mistakes.

 Telephone counseling is also easier to use than some other support programs.
 It doesn’t require driving, transportation, or child care, and it’s available nights and weekends.